Azure/terraform-azurerm-avm-res-documentdb-databaseaccount/examples/sql/_header.md

 # Default example

-This deploys the module in its simplest form.
+This example shows the different possible configuration of the NoSQL API.